 You can see device lists filtered by Network, Group, ungrouped devices, or scroll through your entire device list and you can use a handy search feature to locate devices by name, IP or MAC address.

-Firewalla will also notify you of any new devices that appear and you can optionally automatically limit the access you give new devices as much or as little as you like, so if a neighbor jumps on your Wi-Fi without permission, you can block all internet access if you chose.
+Firewalla will also notify you of any new devices that appear and you can optionally automatically limit the access you give new devices as much or as little as you like.
+For example, if a neighbor jumps on your Wi-Fi without permission, you can block all internet access if you choose.

 While it isn't possible for a router to look at the content of secured data connections between a device on your network and some outside resources (a webpage, image, or some content a mobile app needs), Firewalla can determine quite a lot about network traffic including:

 - Whether it is egress or ingress

 - Whether it was allowed or blocked

 All of this is available by device, device Group, and network segment giving a very clear and specific picture of what's going on at all times.